 I had the pleasure of exploring Halifax on a press trip with Discover Halifax and Tourism Nova Scotia.
 This was officially my first time being in Halifax.
 I’ve been here in 2012 but only for a few hours as part of the New England Cruise so I don’t really count it.
 In the 4 days I was here, it was a whirlwind of eating and touring the city.

-- Read Also: 10 Things to Do in Stratford, Ontario
+- You might also like: 10 Things to Do in Stratford, Ontario

 1. Alexander Keith’s Brewery Tour